 By Patricia Zengerle and David Morgan

-WASHINGTON (Reuters) - President Barack Obama sent condolences to the people of Japan on Friday and said the United States stood ready to help its close ally after a massive earthquake and tsunami.
+WASHINGTON (Reuters) - President Barack Obama sent condolences to the people of Japan on Friday and said the United States stood ready to help its close ally in the wake of a massive earthquake and tsunami.

-The U.S. Defense Department was preparing American forces in the Pacific to provide relief after the quake, which generated a tsunami that headed across the Pacific Ocean past Hawaii and toward the west coast of the U.S. mainland.
+The U.S. Defense Department was preparing American forces in the Pacific to provide relief after the earthquake, which generated a tsunami that headed across the Pacific Ocean toward Hawaii and the west coast of the U.S. mainland.

-Authorities said at least hundreds of people were killed in Japan and the toll is expected to rise.
+Hundreds of people were killed in Japan, and the death toll was expected to rise.

 "The friendship and alliance between our two nations is unshakable, and only strengthens our resolve to stand with the people of Japan as they overcome this tragedy," Obama said in a statement.

 His chief of staff, Bill Daley, awakened the president to tell him about the earthquake at about 4 a.m.
 EST (1000 GMT).